 This film (based on a book by Fred Waitzkin, the father of the film’s subject) is a fictionalized account of the rise of chess prodigy Josh Waitzkin.
 Josh, a 7-year-old boy in New York City, quickly shows a talent for the game and becomes one of the best young players in the United States.
 But not all is well when Josh begins to find that success doesn’t always go hand-in-hand with happiness.
 "Searching for Bobby Fischer" is especially notable for its cast, which includes Joe Mantegna, Joan Allen, Ben Kingsley and Laurence Fishburne in key roles.

 02 of 06

 Chess: In Concert

-This 1925 classic from the Soviet Union is a silent film, but any serious fan of chess will get plenty of enjoyment out of this.
-The movie follows a man who is obsessed with chess – an obsession that threatens to end his marriage.
-Luckily, while spending time at the Moscow 1925 chess tournament, he is able to recruit the help of World Champion Jose Raul Capablanca, who saves the happy couple.
-Many other chess greats were at the tournament and can be seen during the film, including Emanuel Lasker,...
-Frank Marshall and Richard Reti.
+This 1925 classic from the Soviet Union is a silent film, but any serious fan of chess should enjoy it nonetheless.
+The movie follows a man who is obsessed with chess, an obsession that threatens to end his marriage.
+Then, while spending time at the Moscow 1925 chess tournament, he is able to recruit the help of World Champion Jose Raul Capablanca, who saves the happy couple.
+Many other chess greats were at the tournament and can be seen during the film, including Emanuel Lasker, Frank Marshall and Richard Reti.

 Game Over: Kasparov and the Machine

 The matches between Garry Kasparov and Deep Blue captured the public’s attention in a way few other chess matches have.
-In this documentary, you’ll get to go behind the scenes and head the perspective o Kasparov and his team as well as the Deep Blue team.
+In this documentary, viewers go behind the scenes and see the perspective of Kasparov and his team as well as the Deep Blue team.
 The film deals a lot with Kasparov’s belief that IBM cheated during the match by providing human assistance at critical moments.